Georgina90-x/Luxury-Shoes/README.md

     <br><code>EMAIL_HOST_PASSWORD = os.getenv('EMAIL_HOST_PASS')</code>
     <br><code>DEFAULT_FROM_EMAIL = os.getenv('EMAIL_HOST_USER')</code>

 6. Once this is done, the EMAIL_HOST_USER and EMAIL_HOST_PASS variables will need to be set in production.
-I used Heroku, and therefor, set these variables in the Config VAR's.
+I used Heroku, and therefore, set these variables in the Config VAR's.

 ### Stripe
-The project was setup to make/retrieve payments using Stripe in developer mode.
+The project was set up to make/retrieve payments using Stripe in developer mode.
 It was done in the following steps:
 1. Register for an account at www.stripe.com
 2. Click on Dashboard in the top right of your profile.